Hawley mother loses appeal

 MeritCare said in a prepared statement Friday that it had always believed the lawsuit was without merit and that there were no grounds for a new trial.

-Flatt and her late husband, James, filed the lawsuit in 1999 on behalf of their son against Dr. Sunita Kantak, MeritCare Medical Center and the state of North Dakota.
+Flatt and her late husband, James, filed the lawsuit in 1999 on behalf of their son against External link Dr. Sunita Kantak, MeritCare Medical Center and the state of North Dakota.
 They named the state as a defendant because they said a 1995 state law that protects girls from genital mutilation but does not apply to circumcision of boys was discriminatory.

 The case has been watched by anti-circumcision activists around the country and internationally.

-Jurors agreed with defense attorneys' arguments that Flatt had been told of the possible complications and that there is no need for doctors to outline every possible "insignificant" risk.
+Jurors agreed with defense attorneys' arguments that Flatt had been told of the possible complications and that there is no need for doctors to outline every possible insignificant risk.

 The jury found Kantak not negligent.

-Flatt and Baer alleged afterward that there were so many errors committed by District Judge Cynthia Rothe-Seeger that they deserved a new trial.
+Flatt and Baer alleged afterward that there were so many errors committed by External link District Judge Cynthia Rothe-Seeger that they deserved a new trial.
 They said much of their witnesses' testimony was improperly kept out of the trial.
 Rothe-Seeger ruled against a new trial and Flatt appealed to the Supreme Court.

-He said he is "concerned that the cumulative effect of the trial court's decision limiting the plaintiffs' evidence may have denied them a fair trial," but that those concerns didn't rise to a level that warranted a new trial.
+He said he is concerned that the cumulative effect of the trial court's decision limiting the plaintiffs' evidence may have denied them a fair trial, but that those concerns didn't rise to a level that warranted a new trial.

 During Baer's arguments at the Supreme Court in May, Sandstrom questioned a lower court ruling that said the Flatt boy did not have standing to challenge the state female genital mutilation law as discriminatory.

-"If this plaintiff doesn't have standing, who does?" he asked.
+If this plaintiff doesn't have standing, who does? he asked.
 And he wondered how a law written to specifically protect girls wasn't as suspect as a law written to protect white children but not black children or American Indian children.

 Citation: